kkoltun/dev_notes/algorithms/sorting.md

         C[i] += C[i-1]
     // C[i] now contains the number of elements less than or equal to i

-    for j = A.length downto 1
+    // going backwards is crucial for stability of the algorithm for j = A.length downto 1
       value = A[j]
       numberOfLessOrEqual = C[value]